kubernetes-study-guide/Kubernetes-Study-Guide/54_using_secure_images/README.md

 .dockerconfigjson:  172 bytes
 ```

 At the moment I don't have a private image.
-So let's create a new private image using the official httpd image as a starting point:
+Normally building a new image involves writing Dockerfiles, which is a course in it's own write.
+So we'll cheat and instead create a new private image by simply cloning the official httpd image as a starting point:

 ```bash
 # docker image ls